How are sperm produced?

 What’s a ‘normal’ sperm count?

-There can be a massive variation in your sperm count; factors such as stress, regular use of technology and obesity can make a huge difference.
+There can be a massive variation in your sperm count; factors such as stress and obesity can make a huge difference.
 But according to The World Health Organisation, a normal sperm count should:

 - have a concentration of at least 20 million sperm per ml